 Version 4 – with separate tabs for Compliance Center, Exchange Online, SharePoint, Skype for Business

 Option to print

 The bigger goal is to make it possible for users to save encrypted credentials so you don’t have to log in all the time.
 I’m constantly looking up different items to add and I am always open to suggestions.
 My next big project is starting to make my Office 365 Administration Center work with on-premises exchange or make an equivalent tool just for on-premises exchange.
 I think this is going to be a really challenging project, but so far it all seems doable, so watch this space.

 To get the tool, all you have to do is download it from GitHub.
 Before you do this, make sure you have read the pre-requisites (there aren’t that many), then it is as simple as just logging in.
 I haven’t heard much with regard to bugs in the tool so far, 99% of the time it’s someone running it without checking their configurations against the pre-requisites.
 If anyone has any problems I’m happy to help over email or even hangouts, and you can get in touch here.

 If you’re an Office 365 Admin and you want to use the tool in your environment, make sure you download it from GitHub here

 I hope you find it useful.

 We at Cogmotive think that Bradley’s tool is a great addition to any Office 365 Admin’s toolkit.
-Bradley’s story is very similar to how we started our Office 365 Reports, which are now part of a larger suite of solutions.
+Bradley’s story is very similar to how we started our Office 365 reporting software, which is now part of a larger suite of solutions.
 We wish him lots of success and look forward to seeing what he creates in the future.